 How to Clone Marijuana Plants

-Now that we have picked our mother plant, it’s time to start the cloning process.
+Now that we have picked our mother plant, it’s time to start cloning.
 You don’t need to be an expert to get your clones.
 This method is best for beginners because it’s technical and straightforward enough to get you your first batch of weed clones.

 Prepare Your Equipment

-Cloning weed requires a set of equipment and essential organic material.
-For a smooth, cloning process, you will need the following items:
+To clone a cannabis plant, you need a set of weed growing supplies and essential organic material.
+For a smooth cloning process, you will need the following items:

 - Cloning powder